SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable1.md

 ### Current Progress
 Completed high-level design for the software systems based on the provided requirements.
 ### Areas We Excelled
-Completed high-level design for the software systems based on the provided requirements.
+- Completed high-level design for the software systems based on the provided requirements.

+- Communication
 ### Areas of Improvement

 ### Problems Faced